 This 2nd edition* of this unique book explains what ethical legal practice means in daily life and how that fits with the new SRA regime.
 It is not a strict law book.
 Instead it uses a wealth of real world examples, hypothetical scenarios and illustrations to ground the SRA requirements firmly within the tricky situations legal practitioners encounter every day.
 This new edition is also enhanced with a new chapter on the ethics of using lawtech in your practice, a minefield especially when using 'AI' to help decision-making.

 In doing so it not only helps you minimise the risks of an investigation (or worse) but also helps you become a more confident practitioner when faced with potential ethical traps.

 Written in a straightforward approachable style, with colourful diagrams and flowcharts to illustrate the key messages, it also covers the evolving use of social media, legal technology and ADR.
 All this makes the book essential reading for solicitors, trainees, law firm staff and law students everywhere and at every level of seniority.

-- Rules-based ethics
+- Rules-based ethics and regulation

 - The client is king